k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 * **Input** Stage, defines the population's input arguments using a designated **PopulationArgs** Actor.

-* The input arguments are either added automatically based on the selected table's fields or must be added manually.
+* Input arguments are either added automatically based on the selected table's fields or must be added manually.
-  * The **iid** output argument indicates the instance ID of the execution and the **parent_rows** output argument is an array of objects to iterate over the parents rows.
+  * The **iid** output argument indicates the instance ID of the execution.
+The **parent_rows** output argument is an array of objects that iterates over the parents rows.

 * **Source** Stage, defines a query that retrieves source data using the **SourceDbQuery** Actor.